philippbc/java-stata-dpl/README.md

 Conveniently, these paths can link directly to your IDE's workspace.
 For example, `.../Eclipse/Your Project/bin` for all compiled `.class` files in an Eclipse environment.

 This is all the configuration you need to do.
 In order to use DPL, make sure the DPL JAR is on one of Stata's ADO paths.

+#####Plugin Interface

+In order for DPL to load a plugin dynamically, the plugin has to implement the `Plugin` interface. `Plugin.execute(String[])` is the *instantiated* entry point for the plugin.
+The execution environment in `Plugin.execute(String[])` is identical to Stata invoking a static entry point.
+That is, everything you can access via the SFI API (e.g., varlist, if, in) and the supplied arguments are identical.
+See `Plugin`'s documentation for more details.

 #####Usage